 Tykes practice and play from mid-September to late February/early-March (facility availability dependent).

-Mini, Bantam, and Midget player evaluations will be in September.
+u11, u13, and u15 player evaluations will be in September.
 The team seeding round will begin early October with regular season games starting early November and continuing through to Christmas.
 After the Christmas break, the regular season continues January and February.
 City playoffs are held at the start of March.
 Provincial playoffs follow City playoffs for successful teams.

-The Juvenile age group is broken down into two seasons: Fall and Winter.
+The HS u18 age group is broken down into two seasons: Fall and Winter.
 For the Fall season, player evaluations will be held in early September, with games running into November.
-If there is sufficient interest from Juvenile players who have not made their High School teams, teams for a Winter season from January to March will be created.
-We will contact the Juvenile players/parents by email regarding Juvenile Winter season registration.
+If there is sufficient interest from HS u18 players who have not made their High School teams, teams for a Winter season from January to March will be created.
+We will contact the HS u18 players/parents by email regarding Winter season registration.

 When and where are practices?

 Practices occur 1-2 times per week in the evenings at community school gyms.
-Practice times are arranged by the team coaches through the Gym coordinator.
-NCBC makes use of school gyms within our club boundaries in NW Calgary for all practices.
-See the NCBC web site for a listing of practice gyms, and online maps to those gym locations.
+Practice times are arranged with the team coaches through the Gym coordinator.
+NCBC makes use of school gyms in/and around our club boundaries in Calgary for all practices.
+Gyms are determined only AFTER evaluations are complete, teams are set, and coaches have been assigned.

 When and where are games?

 Tykes games are scheduled by NCBC, are always in the evening, and rotate at gyms in/and around our club boundaries in Calgary.
-There are 2 or 3 sessions each Friday night with the first session usually beginning at 6PM.
+There are 2 or 3 sessions each night with the first session usually beginning at 6PM.
 Actual gym and session times will be determined based on gym availability and player numbers.

-Mini, Bantam, Midget and Juvenile games are scheduled by the CMBA (Calgary Minor Basketball Association) and are Saturdays.
+u11, u13, u15 and HS u18 games are scheduled by the CMBA (Calgary Minor Basketball Association) and are Saturdays.
 CMBA games may be located anywhere in Calgary.
 NCBC has no control over CMBA game times or locations.
 Provincial playoffs are traditionally rotated between Calgary and Edmonton based upon CMBA's decisions/direction over the season of play.